‘He hated Harmony to his core’: Adam Montgomery absent as murder trial for his daughter begins

-MANCHESTER, N.H. — Opening statements in the trial for Adam Montgomery the New Hampshire father accused of killing his young daughter are set to begin on Thursday morning.
+MANCHESTER, N.H. — Opening statements in the trial for Adam Montgomery the New Hampshire father accused of killing his young daughter began on Thursday morning.

 CLICK HERE TO WATCH THE TRIAL UNFOLD LIVE.